Iquicha: War with Peru

-With the republican army dispersed throughout Peru, on June 5, 1826, the rebels attacked Huanta, under the command of Huachaca and the former soldier and then Spanish merchant Nicolás Soregui (or Zoregui).
-Shortly after, on July 6, two regiments of the Hussars of Junín stationed in Huancayo mutinied and united the rebels, encouraging them to assault Ayacucho.
+With the republican army dispersed throughout Peru, on 5 June 1826, the rebels attacked Huanta, under the command of Huachaca and the former soldier and then Spanish merchant Nicolás Soregui (or Zoregui).
+Shortly after, on 6 July, two regiments of the Hussars of Junín stationed in Huancayo mutinied and united the rebels, encouraging them to assault Ayacucho.
 Eventually they were repelled by the local garrison.

 A third uprising took place at the beginning of October 1827, where Huachaca once again mobilized the population in favor of the Spanish king.
-On November 12, Huachaca's forces came out of the mountains and attacked Huanta.
+On 12 November, Huachaca's forces came out of the mountains and attacked Huanta.
 Of the 175 defenders of the Pichincha battalion, commanded by Sergeant Major Narciso Tudela, 10 to 12 died and managed to escape to Ayacucho in scattered groups of 80 or 90.
 Sixty attackers fell in combat.
 Most of the inhabitants remained in the city without major problems, although many were those who escaped.
 The days 22 to 24 were of negotiations between both sides that did not lead to anything.

-On November 29, 300 line shooters, 100 government prisoners who changed sides, and 400 Iquichans with spears and rejones again launched themselves against Ayacucho, whose defense was led by Prefect Domingo Tristán with 100 soldiers armed with rifles and a small cannon.
+On 29 November, 300 line shooters, 100 government prisoners who changed sides, and 400 Iquichans with spears and rejones again launched themselves against Ayacucho, whose defense was led by Prefect Domingo Tristán with 100 soldiers armed with rifles and a small cannon.
 They were two companies from the Nr.
-8 Battalion commanded by Colonel Francisco de Vidal.
+8 Battalion commanded by Colonel Juan Francisco de Vidal.
 The prefect had sent three priests to Huanta to try to appease them, sent Chiara a proclamation to recruit Morochucos and awaited 250 rifles from Lima.
 To support his one hundred soldiers, he recruited militiamen aged 15 to 50 years, soon bringing together about 2,300 men, but not all participated in the defense.
 Huachaca arrived through Mollepata with 100 line shooters and many armed Indians, but the Morochucos came down from La Picota through Quebrada Honda to threaten the Iquichan rearguard, the right wing was also flanked by Huatatas and Colonel Vidal was in command of the militias in the center.